 On [MSD74, pg.
-31], they remark: "It would be of the utmost interest to link this index [the index of 6 above] to something else in the theory."
+31], they remark: "It would be of the utmost interest to link this index to something else in the theory."

-This remark motivates our desire to compute many more examples.
-Unfortunately, it is very difficult to generalize the above approach directly, since it involves computations with $X_0(37)$ and its quotients that rely heavily on having simple explicit defining equations.
-Just as there are multiple complementary approaches to computing Heegner points, there are several approaches to computing $P{E,F}$:
+This remark motivates our desire to compute more examples.
+Unfortunately, it is very difficult to generalize the above approach directly, since it involves computations with $X_0(37)$ and its quotients that rely on explicit defining equations.
+Just as there are multiple approaches to computing Heegner points, there are several approaches to computing $P{E,F}$ :

-- Section 3: a Gross-Zagier style formula for the height of $P{E,F}$, - Section 4: explicit evaluation of iterated integrals, and - Section 5: numerical approximation of the fiber in the upper half plane over a point on an elliptic curve using a polynomial approximation to φ_F .
+- Section 3: a Gross-Zagier style formula for the height of $P{E,F}$ , - Section 4: explicit evaluation of iterated integrals, and - Section 5: numerical approximation of the fiber in the upper half plane over a point on F using a polynomial approximation to $\varphi_F$ .

-The present paper is mainly about the last approach listed above.
+This paper is mainly about the last approach listed above.